NikolaJohnny94/mern-crud-graphql/README.md

 ## Description 📜

-MERN stack CRUD app with GraphQL, Material UI and Sass 🤗
+MERN stack CRUD app with GraphQL, Material UI and Sass (Still in progress) 🤗

 ## Requirements ⚙️